The homeless prevention program is designed to prevent tribal citizens from being evicted, prevent

-- Must live in or be moving into the Ten County Service Area.
+- Must live within the Ten County Service Area.

-- Must show affordability of the rental or mortgage (rental payment can not exceed 30 percent of monthly income).
+- Must show affordability of the rental or mortgage (rental payment cannot exceed 30 percent